nimysan/amazon-bedrock-zendesk-app/README.md

 ## Description
 This repo help to build auto ai suggest for ticket reply by Amazon Bedrock. [apps for Zendesk products](https://developer.zendesk.com/apps/docs/apps-v2/getting_started).

+## How to integrate with Amazon Bedrock?

+There is a [Github AIServer](https://github.com/nimysan/AIServer) to host Amazon Bedrock.
+This app will request urls host in that repo.

 ## Getting Started

 ### Dependencies